se7enxweb/exponentialbasic/README.md

 This project is led by [7x](https://se7enx.com) and aims to ensure the long-term viability of Exponential 2.x for community portal solutions and their future portability (export to another cms).

-"Please Note: This project is not associated with the original Exponential software or its original developer, eZ Systems or Ibexa".
+"Please Note: This project is not associated with the original eZ Publish software or its original developer, eZ Systems or Ibexa".

 ---